-- Support Brokers will contact the SDCB member in person or by telephone at least monthly for a routine follow-up.
-Support Brokers will meet in person with the member at least once per quarter.
-It is mandatory that a minimum of one visit per SDCB care plan year is to be conducted in the member's home.
-Support Brokers will, at a minimum: - Review spending patterns; - Review and document progress of care plan/budget implementation; - o Document the usage and effectiveness of the SDCB backup plan; and - Document the purchase of related goods.
+- The purpose for the requested services, expected outcomes, and methods for monitoring progress must be clearly and specifically identified and addressed; - Clear, specific and accurate calculation of the employee/vendor reimbursement rate including all local and/or Federal taxes using the calculator in FOCoSonline; and - The quality indicators, identified by the member/Member, for the services and supports provided through the SDCB.
+SDCB care plan revisions shall be completed and submitted as needed, in the format as prescribed by the state.
+No more than one revision is allowed to be submitted at any given time.
+The annual SDCB care plan must be submitted to the Care Coordinator and MCO/UR at least 30 calendar days prior to the expiration of the current SDCB plan so that sufficient time is afforded for MCO/UR review.
+A copy of the final approved SDCB care plan and budget documents must be provided to each SDCB member/Member. - Support Brokers will contact the SDCB memberMember in person or by telephone at least monthly for a routine followupfollow-up.
+Support Brokers will meet in person with the memberMember at least once per quarter.
+It is mandatory that a minimum of one visit per SDCB care plan year is to be conducted in the memberMember's home.
+Support Brokers will, at a minimum: - Review spending patterns; - Review and document progress of care plan/budget implementation; - Document the usage and effectiveness of the SDCB backup plan; and - Document the purchase of related goods.